FastyBird/thermostat-device-addon/docs/Home.md

 This addon is equipped with interactive console.
 With this console commands you could manage almost all addon features.

-* **fb:thermostat-device-addon:install**: is used for addon installation and configuration.
+* **fb:virtual-thermostat-addon:install**: is used for addon installation and configuration.
 With interactive menu you could manage addon and device.

 Addon console command could be triggered like this :nerd_face: